ovdojoey/Image-Slide/README.md

 Image-Slide
 ===========

-Simple JavaScript tool for image sliding / fading carousal.
+Simple jQuery plugin for image sliding / fading carousal.

 NOTE: CSS and LESS files are included for custom styling.
 If you are familiar with LESS, it is recommended to use LESS so variable requirements update throughout.